- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, aiming to replicate the performance of the FTSE Developed Asia Pacific ex Japan 50 Index.
+Strategy: The ETF employs a passive investment strategy, aiming to replicate the holdings and performance of its underlying benchmark index, the S&P Asia 50 Index.

 Market Position